umee-network/umee/docs/testing.md

 E2E tests live in `tests/e2e` package.

-E2E tests that run for a long time should be skipped in the CI that runs every PR and automatically ran every time a release is tagged, or every night.
+As noted in the general guidelines, E2E tests that run for a long time should be skipped in the CI that runs every PR and automatically ran every time a release is tagged, or every night.

 ## QA tests